-In October 2020, the SEC’s Enforcement Division served a subpoena to GWG Holdings, seeking certain information regarding certain accounting matters and the issuance of Bonds.
-In addition, the SEC served a subpoena to approximately 145 Broker Firms for documents related to certain bond sales practices.
-These documents are allegedly related to the sale of GWG’s L Bonds.
+In October 2020, the SEC’s The Enforcement Division issued a subpoena for certain information about certain accounting issues and Bonds.
+The SEC also served subpoenas to approximately 145 broker firms for documents relating to certain bond sale practices.
+These documents are said to be related to the GWG L Bonds.

-GWGH Holdings misled investors and sold them investments they were not prepared for.
-This lawsuit will seek to recover compensation for investors who were sold an investment that wasn’t appropriate for them.
-The GWGH lawsuit is a class action, which means that many investors are eligible to participate in it.
-A class action lawsuit is ideal for investors because it is confidential and does not involve depositions or extensive discovery.
+GWGH Holdings misled and sold investments that investors were not ready for.
+This lawsuit will attempt to recover compensation for those investors who were misled into investing in an investment they weren’t prepared for.
+GWGH is a class-action lawsuit, meaning that many investors may be eligible to take part.
+Investors will benefit from a class action lawsuit because it’s confidential, doesn’t require extensive discovery or depositions.

-GWG filed for Chapter 11 protection in April 2022 in the Southern District of Texas.
-The lawsuit seeks to recover investors’ losses for suitability issues and other reasons.
-At the time of filing, the company reported $2.1 billion in total liabilities.
-The resulting bankruptcy could be devastating to investors.
+GWG filed a Chapter 11 petition in April of 2022 for the Southern District of Texas.
+The lawsuit seeks investors’ losses based on suitability and other issues.
+The company’s total liabilities were $2.1 billion at the time of the filing.
+Investors could suffer a devastating bankruptcy.

-The securities industry regulator, FINRA, has established regulations requiring investment brokers to do their due diligence before recommending any type of investment to their clients.
-Failure to comply with FINRA’s rules could result in recovery claims against a brokerage firm.
-The FINRA arbitration process is also a quick way to settle disputes and can be faster than a traditional lawsuit.
+FINRA, the securities industry regulator has regulations that require investment brokers to conduct due diligence before recommending a particular investment to their client.
+Failure to follow FINRA rules can lead to recovery claims being filed against a brokerage.
+Arbitration through FINRA is a fast way to resolve disputes, and it can be quicker than a lawsuit.

-Beneficient has additional borrowing maturing in 2023 and 2024.
-December 31, 2020, had a principal balance of $2.6 million.
-The lawsuit also includes a provision that requires Beneficient to continue making payments on its debts until the end of the lawsuit.
-Beneficient will also be required to make payments under the Credit Agreement and Second Lien Credit Agreement.
-As a result, the Beneficient may not be able to refinance or obtain additional financing at favorable terms.
-Moreover, it may be restricted from making new investments and incurring additional debt.
+Additional borrowings are due in 2023 or 2024.
+The principal balance at December 31, 2020 was $2.6 million.
+A provision in the lawsuit requires Beneficient continue to pay its debts up until the end.
+Beneficient is also required to pay under the Credit Agreement, and Second Lien Credit Agreement.
+The Beneficient might not be able refinance, or get additional financing on favorable terms.
+It may also be prohibited from making additional investments or incurring debt.

-Emerson Equity LLC and Tony Barouti are involved in a securities arbitration dispute arising out of the sale of GWG L Bonds.
-These bonds are illiquid, speculative investments secured by the assets of GWG Holdings and pledged by the largest stockholders.
-As such, they are high-risk investments that are not suitable for everyone.
-However, they are available through brokerage firms which receive a commission of up to 5% of the principal sold.
+Emerson Equity LLC, Tony Barouti and GWG Holdings are engaged in a securities arbitrage dispute that arose from the sale of GWG L Bonds.
+These bonds represent illiquid, high-risk investments secured by GWG Holdings assets and pledged to by their largest shareholders.
+These are high-risk investments and are not for everyone.
+They are only available through brokerages, which earn a commission up to 5% on the amount sold.

-Emerson Equity LLC is a registered broker-dealer and a member of the Financial Industry Regulatory Authority (FINRA).
-It has more than 150 investment professionals, according to its website.
-This firm acted as the managing broker-dealer of GWG L Bonds.
+Emerson Equity LLC has been registered as a broker-dealer with the Financial Industry Regulatory Authority.
+According to its website, it has over 150 investment professionals.
+This firm was the managing broker-dealer for GWG L Bonds.

-Under FINRA Rule 3110, brokerage firms must supervise stockbrokers and ensure they abide by the securities laws.
-According to the complaint, Emerson Equity failed to supervise Tony Barouti, who recommended GWG Holdings to his investors.
-These allegations may apply to other brokers who may have recommended GWG Holdings to their clients.
+Under FINRA rule 3110, brokerage companies must supervise stockbrokers to ensure they adhere by securities laws.
+According to the complaint Emerson Equity failed in its duty to supervise Tony Barouti who recommended GWG Holdings to his investors.
+These allegations could apply to other brokers that may have recommended GWG Holdings as a broker to their clients.